 Yosemite's epic scenery freely lends itself to the artist's eye like only a few places can.
 For many, Yosemite is a natural source of never-ending inspiration.
 The bouncing of light, graceful effervescence of water, and stoic mountain lines have provoked artists of all backgrounds and mediums to create works of art.
 Not surprisingly, many artists have played a role- directly or indirectly- in the promotion and protection of Yosemite National Park.
 Recognizing this meaningful influence in Yosemite's history, various opportunities to explore art in its many forms are available to visitors.

-Art classes (donation requested) are offered spring through fall at the Yosemite Art Center in Yosemite Valley.
+Art classes ($10 per student/day) are offered spring through fall in Yosemite Valley.
+All workshops meet at the Yosemite Art Center, located near the Village Store.
 Supplies can also be purchased there.